 "The fourth wall" is an expression stemming from the world of theater.
 In most modern theater design, a room will consist of three physical walls, as well as a an imaginary fourth that serves to separate the world of the characters from that of the audience.

 In fiction, "breaking the fourth wall" often means having a character become aware of their fictional nature.
-This can range from your character advising you to "Press X" in a tutorial all the way to Psycho Mantis reading your memory card and mentioning the other games you've been playing.
-However, the most direct violation of the fourth wall would be a character openly acknowledging they are in a video game or even directly speaking to you, the player, instead of to your character.
+This can range from a character advising the player to "Press X" or "Press A" in a tutorial, (referring to a controller button that does not exist in the game) all the way to Psycho Mantis reading the player's memory card and mentioning the other games they've been playing.

 Breaking the 4th wall in games is often used for a comical effect or to re-enforce the fictional natures of the game.
 Games that break the wall in this fashion include: